-Please ensure you arrive within your booked time slot otherwise we are unable to guarantee that you will be seen
+Please ensure you arrive within your booked time slot otherwise we will be unable to guarantee that you will be seen.

 Please note that we have a limited number of slots available for each clinic so please book yourself in as soon as possible.

 You should attend the practice within your booked time slot and not earlier.